Where to Donate Toys and Baby Gear on Long Island

-If your kids are anything like most, their holiday wish lists are filled with requests for new toys.
-And once the holiday comes—and they're happily playing with their gifts—what do you do with all of the old toys that are cluttering up the house?
+If your kids are anything like most, their holiday wish lists were filled with requests for new toys.
+But now that your house is overflowing with new treasures, what do you do with all of the old ones or those that your child never even opened?
 Or all of the baby equipment that was gently—or never—used?
 Consider supporting one of these local charities accepting donations.

-For safety reasons, charities do not accept cribs or car seats.
-However, many will accept strollers, bouncers, and even baby care items such as diapers.
-At this busy time of year, however, contact these charities to make sure they haven't reached their donation limits.
-One other tip: Ask your preschool child's school director, local library or church.
+For safety reasons, most charities do not accept cribs or car seats.
+However, many accept strollers, bouncers, and even baby care items such as diapers.
+Before dropping by, contact these local charities to make sure they haven't reached their donation limits.
+One other tip: Ask your school, local library, or church if they can use your second-hand items.
 Often, those institutions are willing to accept used toys and books from someone they know and trust.

 Looking for more ways to help your community?
-There are plenty of holiday volunteer opportunities for kids and families.
-And for other seasonal activities, check out our Long Island Holiday Fun Guide.
+There are plenty of local volunteer opportunities for kids and families.

 Mother and Child Ministry — Seaford